linode/docs/docs/databases/oracle/oracle-11g-express-edition-on-ubuntu-14-tallona.md

         esac
         ~~~

-14. Now we again have to make sure that the permission on the newly created file are correct, we can do this by running the following command.
+14. Again have to make sure that the file permissions on the newly created file are correct, we can do this by running the following command.

         sudo chmod 755 /etc/rc2.d/S01shm_load